Josias Kumpf

 Josias Kumpf (April 7, 1925 – October 15, 2009) was a Yugoslav-born man who served as concentration camp guard for Nazi Germany during the Holocaust.

 Biography

 World War II

 Josias Kumpf, an ethnic-German or Volksdeutsche born in Yugoslavia, served under the SS guard forces at Sachsenhausen in 1942 at the age of 17 and served there for about a year before transferring to Trawniki concentration camp in the General Government.
-Kumpf was accused of having taken part in the Holocaust; including a November 1943 German operation that went by the code name Aktion Erntefest (Harvest festival) in which, over two days, 43,000 Jewish men, women and children were murdered at three Nazi camps in eastern German-occupied Poland.
+Kumpf was accused of having taken part in the Holocaust; including a November 1943 German operation that went by the code name Aktion Erntefest (Operation Harvest festival) in which, over two days, 43,000 Jewish men, women and children were murdered at three Nazi camps in eastern German-occupied Poland.
 He was active during the murder of 8,000 Jews on November 3, 1943, in Trawniki concentration camp, where it was his task to stand guard over a pit where prisoners were being gunned down and "finish off" the wounded, albeit he claimed to have never discharged his weapon.